Safety & Thermal Management | BESS Guide

 Worst-case cycling

-Insufficient cooling capacity for worst-case cycling conditions.
+Insufficient cooling capacity under worst-case cycling conditions.

 Hotspots